paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

 Pub.
 L. 110–234 and Pub.
 L. 110–246 made identical amendments to this section.
 The amendments by Pub.
 L. 110–234 were repealed by section 4(a) of Pub.
 L. 110–246.

 #### Amendments
+2018—Subsec. (b).
+Pub.
+L. 115–334 substituted “carry out a simplified supplemental nutrition assistance program” for “carry out a out a Simplified Food Stamp Program”.

 2014—Subsec. (f)(3)(C).
 Pub.
 L. 113–79 substituted “subsections” for “subsection”.

 2008—Pub.
 L. 110–246, § 4002(a)(12)(A), substituted “Simplified supplemental nutrition assistance program” for “Simplified Food Stamp Program” in section catchline.

 Subsec. (b).
 Pub.
-L. 110–246, § 4002(a)(12)(B), which directed amendment of subsec. (b) by substituting “simplified supplemental nutrition assistance program” for “simplified food stamp program”, was executed by making the substitution for “Simplified Food Stamp Program”, to reflect the probable intent of Congress.
+L. 110–246, § 4002(a)(12)(B), which directed amendment of subsec. (b) by substituting “simplified supplemental nutrition assistance program” for “simplified food stamp program”, could not be executed because the term “simplified food stamp program” did not appear.

 Subsec. (c)(4)(B), (C).
 Pub.
 L. 110–246, § 4001(b), substituted “supplemental nutrition assistance program” for “food stamp program”.